 Some thoughts on painting

 The Midwest is close to my heart; after all, it's the place where I've lived all my life.
-The heartland of this country possesses such uncomplicated and straightforward beauty.
+The heartland possesses such uncomplicated and straightforward beauty.
 The simplicity of these ever changing vistas resonates with me the way music does.

 Beginning a painting from the initial inspiration is one thing, but to carry that inspiration through an evolution of risk and change is quite another.
-Work continues until the painting stands alone and has something to say.
+The painting process continues until the painting stands alone and I feel it has something to say.

 Caught up in an ever-hyper-busy-world, we seem to be drifting away from something very precious, a bond with the land that's ages old.
 My hope is that my painting might somehow rekindle an interest in what wonder surrounds us every day and yet goes unnoticed.